stephanosterburg/stephanosterburg.github.io/_posts/2019-07-28-math_data_types.md

 ---

-Below is the python equivalent representation of the data types:
+Below is the python equivalent representation of the data types using numpy[^1]:

 ```python
 import numpy as np